 The stylish and fashionable Ōura Ring measures the physiological signals of the human body, analyzes and understands personal lifestyle, and takes you closer to a better state of well-being.

-The Ōura Ring makes personalized suggestions and can show the wearer trends-over-time, specifically tailored for each individual, and of course slimmer and sleaker than its predecessor.
+The Ōura Ring makes personalized suggestions and can show the wearer trends-over-time, specifically tailored for each individual, and of course it is slimmer and sleaker than its predecessor.
 It packs multiple sensors, including a 3D accelerometer, infrared optical pulse measurement, gyroscope, and body temperature sensors.
 All the sensors combined are able to provide insights on three main areas: Readiness, Sleep, and Activity.

-It's even integrated with Google Fit, so you can automatically import workouts from fitness apps like Nike, Run Club, My Fitness Pal, Strava, RunKeeper, and others.
+It is even integrated with Google Fit, so you can automatically import workouts from fitness apps like Nike, Run Club, My Fitness Pal, Strava, RunKeeper, and others.

 The Motiv Ring is a smart ring designed for 24/7 wear.
 Motiv combines fitness, heart rate, and sleep tracking with online security features that protect the wearer's online identity.
 The ring packs functionality in a new waterproof, jewelry-style finish.

 The ring automatically measures metrics and tracks activity progress.
 It detects when you fall asleep and when you wake up in the morning thanks to sensors incorporated directly into the ring.
 Tracking the Active Heart Rate gives a clear idea of the benefits and health impact of your favorite workouts.
 This helps prevent heart disease and stroke, and improves cardiovascular health.